What is a financial analyst?

 Employment projections

-According to the U.S. Bureau of Labor Statistics’ most recent projections available, the employment of financial analysts is expected to grow by 9 percent through 2031, faster than the average for all occupations.
-A growing range of financial products and the need for in-depth knowledge of geographic regions are expected to lead to strong employment growth.
-These professionals will be needed to evaluate investment opportunities when new businesses are established or existing businesses expand.
+According to the U.S. Bureau of Labor Statistics, the employment of financial analysts is expected to grow by 9 percent through 2031, faster than the average for all occupations.
+This growth is driven by the increasing variety of financial products and a need for thorough knowledge of geographic regions.
+Analysts will be crucial for evaluating investment opportunities, particularly as new businesses emerge and existing ones expand.

 Financial analyst career tips